 Coming Soon

-Funding for the development of the Heartside Hill project.
-This development is being funded in partnership with local, regional and state partners and if approved will create 71 new units of affordable housing in Fort Collins.
+This program provides funding for the development of the Heartside Hill project in southeast Fort Collins.
+This development is being funded in partnership with local, regional and state partners and has already broken ground.
+The project will create 71 new units of affordable rental housing in Fort Collins.

 In Progress